usmanmusa1920/flask-unity/docs/quick_start.rst

     python thunder.py boot --port 7000 --debug True

-With this, you can do many and many project now!
-From here you are ready to keep write more views in the app `views.py` as well as in the project `routes.py` and do many stuffs just like the way you do if you use flask only
+With this, you can do many and many stuffs now!
+From here you are ready to keep write more views in the app `views.py` as well as in the project `routes.py` and do many stuffs just like the way you do if you use flask only.